 Secondly, you should keep you lights turned off when you are not driving.
 Leaving a parking light on will mean that your battery never fully recovers its charge.
 The same can be said of your rear-windscreen heater.
 If you leave this on as a matter of course, then as soon as you turn your key to drive off your battery is put under pressure needlessly.
 Only use it when needed.

-Another important aspect of battery longevity is how it is fitted.
+Another important aspect of battery longevity is how car batteries are fitted.
 Make sure yours is secured properly without rattling around because this will lead to its premature demise over time.